Physics-Informed Neural Networks for Joint Source and Parameter Estimation in Advection-Diffusion Equations: Numerical Results

-Although we have a limited number of measurements, the weighted adaptive method on PINNs accurately approximates the velocity, and the solution $u$ as we can observe on Figure \ref{fig:predicted_Velocityfunction}, \ref{fig:Contpredicted_Solution}.
-We observe good approximation of the diffusion coefficients with a Mean Absolute Error (MAE) of $6.6017e-03$, a relative $L2$ error of $8.7316e-02$ and larger error values on the absolute point wise error of the diffusion Figure\ref{fig:predicted_Difffunction}, because no boundary on initial condition on $D$ were given to the model.
+Once again, we simultaneously trained these neural networks using the weighted adaptive method based on NTK for PINNs while using 20000 iterations on ADAM ( with learning rate $0.001$) followed by 30000 iterations with L-BFGS optimizer with learning rate $0.1$ .
+Although we have a limited number of measurements, the weighted adaptive method on PINNs accurately approximates the velocity, and the solution $u$ as we can observe on Figure \ref{fig:predicted_Velocityfunction}, \ref{fig:surfpredicted_Solution} and \ref{fig:Contpredicted_Solution} respectively.
+We observe good approximation of the diffusion coefficients with a Mean Absolute Error (MAE) of $6.45e-03$, a relative $L2$ error of $9.1427e-02$ and larger error values on the absolute point wise error of the diffusion Figure \ref{fig:predicted_Difffunction}, because no boundary on initial condition on $D$ were given to the model.
 This does not influence the approximation of the source function since, on the Figure \ref{fig:Contpredicted_Source}, the absolute error on $f$ is larger at the locations at which the approximation error of the solution $u$ also yields the highest absolute error value.
 The small amount of observations on $u$ might not cover enough the spatial domain, making it hard for the PINNs to capture correctly the shape of the diffusion component.